Drayton Hall - Atlas Obscura

 Drayton Hall

-Considered one of the most beautiful examples of Georgian Palladian architecture in North America, Drayton Hall was built for John Drayton over the four years between 1738 and 1742 using both slave and free labor.
+Considered one of the most beautiful examples of Georgian Palladian architecture in North America, Drayton Hall was built for John Drayton over the four years between 1738 and 1742.
+The plantation house was built by the labor of both free and enslaved people, a complicated legacy which the current museum attempts to address.

 The house stands on a 630-acre plot of land that is part of an indigo and rice plantation.
 It is the only plantation house in the region to survive both the American Revolution and the Civil War.
 It has been recognized by the National Trust for its elaborate double stairs, ornamental ceiling in the entrance hall and full wood paneling among the finest in all the British Colonies.